JeremyNevill/parkbench/README.md

 The main steps are:

-* Download a Windows RTM Image
 * Build a new Bare Windows OS Box
 * Upgrade the Bare Windows OS Box to include Sql Server and Visual Studio
-* Export the Windows + SqlServer Box + Visual Studio
+* Package the new Windows + SqlServer + Visual Studio Box
 * ```vagrant up``` the new dev machine and start work!

 ***